Hungerford’s Crawling Water Beetle

 Habitat

 Hungerford’s crawling water beetles live in small and medium-sized streams that have cool, fast-flowing water.
+They require water temperatures between 15-25°C, good aeration, inorganic substrates (gravel and sand), and slightly alkaline conditions.
 They are often found immediately downstream from beaver dams, culverts and artificial barriers.

 Range